Basemcode/OvensManager/README.md

 OvensManagerApp is a WPF desktop application built with C# using the MVVM pattern.
 It provides a real-time dashboard to monitor and control multiple ovens.
 Each oven is represented as a card showing its number, temperature, runtime, and status, with dynamic color updates based on temperature.

 ---
+## Folders

+- ** OvensManager : first try using the Modbus protocol , after working with a network with more than 8 controllers, errors appeared with comunication with them.
+- ** OvensManagerApp : the working program wsing the Owen protocol.
+---

 ## Features